sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 - There must be at least one Primary Subscription Admin and one Secondary Subscription Admin for each System Account.

-- By default, the requestor is assigned as the primary subscription admin.
+- By default, the requestor is assigned the Primary Subscription Admin role.
 The **Email address** automatically displaysmthe organisation email address of the requestor and cannot be edited.

 ![Display subscription admin](/images/subscr_admin.png)